Getting the attention of a literary agent or acquisition editor is difficult and expert developmental editing and book collaborating is expensive.

 I work with authors on a standard fee basis as a freelance editor, book collaborator, and even author coach.

 For select agent-represented authors, I work "on spec" for a percentage of any advance and royalties their book generates.
+(This may or may not include "and" or "with" status.)

 For a select group of authors who aspire to be traditionally published but who do not yet have a literary agent, I now offer an entirely new (to the literary world) option: author management.
 For more on that, keep reading.